wikiselev/SC3-old/README.md

 _26/01/2015_

-This is now officially the _OLD_ version of SC3 and is not maintained anymore.
+This is now officially the __OLD__ version of SC3 and is not maintained anymore.
 The newest version (developmental) can be found and installed from this GitHub repository:
 [https://github.com/hemberg-lab/SC3](https://github.com/hemberg-lab/SC3)

-The current stable version can be installed directly from BioConductor (pacakge name is SC3).
+The current stable version can be installed directly from BioConductor (package name is SC3).

 _14/01/2015_